MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/zero-hour-auto-purge.md

 - **Add X-Header**, **Prepend subject line with text**: ZAP takes no action on the message.

 - **Move message to Junk Email**: ZAP moves the message to the Junk Email folder, as long as the junk email rule is enabled on the mailbox (it's enabled by default).
-For more information, see [Configure junk email settings on Exchange Online mailboxes in Office 365](configure-junk-email-settings-on-exo-mailboxes.md).
+For more information, see [Configure junk email settings on Exchange Online mailboxes in Microsoft 365](configure-junk-email-settings-on-exo-mailboxes.md).

 - **Redirect message to email address**, **Delete message**, **Quarantine message**: ZAP quarantines the message.
 Only admins can view and manage phish quarantined messages.

 By default, phish ZAP is enabled in anti-spam policies, and the default action for the **Phishing email** filtering verdict is **Quarantine message**, which means phish ZAP quarantines the message by default.

-For more information about configuring spam filtering verdicts, see [Configure anti-spam policies in Office 365](configure-your-spam-filter-policies.md).
+For more information about configuring spam filtering verdicts, see [Configure anti-spam policies in Microsoft 365](configure-your-spam-filter-policies.md).

 ### Spam ZAP